 Freelance platforms for vetted specialists

 The least risky option for you to hire a dedicated web developer is to use freelance platforms for vetted pros.
-In this case, Lemon.io or Coding Ninjas are some places for you to start looking at.
+In this case, Lemon.io can be a good place for you to start looking at.

 You can also use job boards, as they accommodate thousands of seasoned and skilled devs looking for customers.
 But, we’d still suggest that you used vetted platforms instead.
 It’s just faster, safer, and there’s always someone to control and manage the work process so that you could keep your hands free.